amille90/windows10/README.md

 </p>
 <br />

-Step 21: Here you will see whre you created your fisrt resource group
+Step 21: Here you will see where you created your first resource group.
 <img src="https://i.imgur.com/kj986qY.png"/>
 </p>
 <p>